Racial, Ethnic, Sex Differences in Methadone-Involved Overdose Deaths Before, After Federal Policy Change Expanding Take-home Methadone Doses

 About JAMA Network Open: JAMA Network Open is an online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Eleanor L. Watts, D.Phil., of the National Cancer Institute in Rockville, Maryland, is the corresponding author.
+Authors: Deepika Nehra, M.D., of the University of Washington in Seattle, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.